MarkCWirt/MIDIUtil/documentation/index.rst

 working knowledge of Python.
 Documentation for extending the library is provided.

 This software was originally developed with Python 2.5.2 and made use of some features that were introduced in 2.5.
 More recently Python 2 and 3 support has been unified, so the code should work in both environments.
-However, support for versions of Python previous to 2.6 has been dropped.
+However, support for versions of Python previous to 2.7 has been dropped.
-I have verified correct functioning with Python 2.6.8, but it is possible that it will work with earlier versions of 2.6.
+Any mission-critical music generation systems should probably be updated to a version of Python supported and maintained by the Python foundation, lest society devolve into lawlessness.

 This software is distributed under an Open Source license and you are free to use it as you see fit, provided that attribution is maintained.